What are the 4Ps of Marketing?

 New brands are yet to grow a large customer loyalty base.
-At this stage, it can be daunting to determine the value of the business’s products & services.
+At this stage, it can be daunting to determine the value of the business’s products and services.

 There are other factors to consider when determining a product’s price.
 The brand is crucial.
-For example, a company such as Chanel can charge $1,800 USD for a basic white cotton tee shirt.
-Comparatively, Zara sells the same product for a mere $10.55 USD.
+For example, a company such as Chanel can charge USD 1,800 for a basic white cotton tee shirt.
+Comparatively, Zara sells the same product for a mere USD 10.55.

 The target audience, the location, the product’s quality, the customer service, and the demand are all factors that impact the price.
 Businesses must conduct market research to understand the company’s niche market.

 How does Price Relate to the Other 3Ps?

 Product, Place, and Promotion correlate with Price to determine the consumer cost.
 Let’s illustrate this with the Vietnamese sandwich “bánh mì.”